QLee2112/Project-1---Spaceman-Sam/README.md

 4. As a user, I want a random 5-10 letter word(aka goal word) to be generated when I click 'play'
     1. Create a unordered list with 50 different goal words
     2. Randomly select one of the words and have it assigned to a variable of currentGoalWord
-    3. Count the number of letters in the goal word and create corrisponding "_____"s for each letter
+    3. Count the number of letters in the goal word and create corresponding "_____"s for each letter
 5. As a user, I want to be able to click a letter from the letter bank
     1. Create a button for each random letter
     2. Add an event listener each button that compares the letter value to the letter values in the currentGoalWord